 Similar things were to occur in Spain, Holland and Britain all leading to decline and eventual destruction of these Empires as well.
 For all Empires eventually die due to their own hubris.
 See the Mayans or Easter Island.

 In the US, religiosity also makes a sweeping reach across the board – from domestic policy to foreign affairs.
-The fundamentalist bible based disbelief in evolution, dismissal of global warming, disagreement with geological explanations of fossil fuel depletion, religious rejection of global population planning, derogation of women’s right, opposition to stem-cell research, and so on, all reveal the denigration of human reasoning for all things faith-based.
-The abandonment of doubt and thus hope.
+The fundamentalist bible based disbelief in evolution, dismissal of global warming, disagreement with geological explanations of fossil fuel depletion, religious rejection of global population planning, derogation of women’s rights, opposition to stem-cell research, and so on all reveal the denigration of human reasoning for all things faith-based.
+This all leads to the abandonment of doubt, the ability to question and thus hope itself.

 More than half of American adults believe in ghosts, one third believes in astrology, three quarters believe in angels, and four fifths believe in miracles.
 The Religious and Other Beliefs in America, 2003.
 Harris Interactive Poll, February 26th, 2003.
 No doubt the numbers have risen since then.